 VSSR QUARTERLY PROGRESS REPORTS

-REPORTING PERIOD DUE ON OR BEFORE THE FOLLOWING DATES
+REPORTING PERIOD DUE ON THE FOLLOWING DA

 October 1 - December 31 January 30

 January 1 - March 31 April 30

 April 1 - June 30 July 30

 July 1 - September 30 October 30

 All statistical reports must be submitted electronically using CJCC's online reporting tool.
 Recipients will receive the link for the reporting tool, along with a username and password to complete their report, on a quarterly basis.
-Failure to submit these output reports in a timely manner will significantly delay any Subgrant Expenditure Reimbursements (SERs) submitted within the grant period.
-Continued delays will result in a staff recommendation to reduce noncompliant agencies' award amounts.